 You can view the full 2023 price list online.

 Auschwitz is actually a complex of several sites.
 Most tours cover two locations: the original camp, known as Auschwitz I, and the large extension at Birkenau, also known as Auschwitz II.
 There is a free shuttle bus between the two camps.

 To explore both camps, allow at least three hours, ideally 3.5 hours.

-There are rules for visiting Auschwitz listed on their website, which everyone should read in full before they attend.
+There are rules for visiting Auschwitz listed on their website (click on the second link for the 2023 regulations), which everyone should read in full before they attend.
 A couple that I will draw attention to: